 Barbara Vittas has been a member of the National Philoptochos Board for the past 8 years and a Metropolis of Denver Philoptochos Board member for the past 10 years.

 A native of Brooklyn, New York, she has resided in Bedford, Texas for over 35 years with her husband George where they have raised their two children and now are blessed with three grandchildren.
-After moving to Texas, she and her husband have had the honor of being one of the founding families of St. John The Baptist Greek Orthodox Church in Euless, Texas where she helped establish and twice served as president of the Philoptochos chapter.
+After moving to Texas, she and her husband have had the honor of being one of the founding families of St. John the Baptist Greek Orthodox Church in Euless, Texas where she helped establish and twice served as president of the Philoptochos chapter.
 She has also served as a member of the parish council for 16 years, 4 of those as Parish Council President.

 She is currently in her first term as Metropolis of Denver Philoptochos president and also serves on several committees for the National Philoptochos Board.

-Metropolis of Atlanta President- Dee Nicolaou
+Metropolis of Atlanta President- Irene Politis

 Metropolis of Detroit President- Margaret Yates

 Margaret Yates was born in Ann Arbor, Michigan and has lived there her entire life.
 A lifelong member of St. Nicholas Church, she has served the Church in various capacities throughout the years.
 She was the first woman elected to the St. Nicholas Parish Council and member of both the building and iconography committees.